-3) Which of the following levels of management is associated with positions such as executive vice president, chief operating officer, chief executive officer and chairperson of the board?
+- 3. Which of the following levels of management is associated with positions such as executive vice president, chief operating officer, chief executive officer and chairperson of the board?

-A) Top managers.

-B) First-line managers.

-C) Middle managers.

-D) Team leaders.

-AACSB: Reflective thinking

-Learning Outcome: 1.1 Tell who managers are and where they work
+- A. Top managers

+- B. First-line managers

+- C. Middle managers

+- D. Team leaders

-4) Which of the following types of managers is responsible for making organisation-wide decisions and establishing the plans and goals that affect the entire organisation?
+- 4. Which type of manager is responsible for making organisation-wide decisions and establishing the plans and goals that affect the entire organisation?

-A) Project leader.

-B) Team supervisors.

-C) Department head.

-D) Top manager.

-AACSB: Reflective thinking

-Learning Outcome: 1.1 Tell who managers are and where they work
+- A. Project leader

+- B. Team supervisors

+- C. Department head

+- D. Top manager

-5) An organisation is \\\\\\.
-A) any collection of people who perform similar tasks B) a group of individuals focused on profit-making for their shareholders C) the physical location where people work D) a deliberate arrangement of people to accomplish some specific purpose AACSB: Reflective thinking Learning Outcome: 1.1 Tell who managers are and where they work
+- 5. An organisation is [blank]. - A. any collection of people who perform similar tasks - B. a group of individuals focused on profit-making for their shareholders - C. the physical location where people work - D. a deliberate arrangement of people to accomplish some specific purpose